 Alcohol and other drugs use may be one way an Aboriginal and Torres Strait Islander woman chooses to cope, resist and survive.

 An Aboriginal and Torres Strait Islander woman may experience the impacts of alcohol and other drugs through her own use, through living in a community where alcohol use permeates daily life, and through the high rates of alcohol-related violence and domestic violence within her family and community.

 Things that may make an Aboriginal and Torres Strait Islander woman more vulnerable:

 - She may be deprived of support from kin because of social upheaval, dispossession, or early death.

-- She may not have AOD workers or services that include all aspects of Aboriginal wellbeing (spiritual, emotional and physical).
+- She may not have alcohol and other drugs workers or services that include all aspects of Aboriginal wellbeing (spiritual, emotional and physical).

-- She may not know about the impacts of AOD use on herself or her children.
+- She may not know about the impacts of alcohol and other drugs use on herself or her children.

 The impact on men's business

 There are a number of ways that Aboriginal and Torres Strait Islander men’s roles and values in the family and community have changed since colonisation.
 Alcohol has had a major impact on this.